 - World of Noise Recording Studio

 Dylan Brawn, ’14 - Bachelor of Science Degree, Music Industry

 “Brawn is responsible for moving orchestra equipment to and from its regular storage at Elizabeth S. Lenna Hall and the Amp.
 We get what we call move sheets around a week ahead of any scheduled moves related to rehearsal or performance.
 It’s all pretty well organized.”
 The hours are long.
 “When the orchestra is playing, many of us work up to 12 hours on those days,” Brawn said.
 One of his jobs on performance nights is to make sure the maestro has what is needed.
 Brawn usually cues the concertmaster and the announcer for the performance, and can control the stage and house lights.” — Excerpt from an July 2014 article published in the Chautauqua Daily Newspaper.

-All incoming Music and Music Industry students must schedule a time for their placement performance.
+All incoming Music Industry students must schedule a time for their placement performance.
 The placement performance is similar to an audition, but is not required to gain admission.
-For specifics on the placement performance, please click here.
-Upon acceptance into either Villa’s Music or Music Industry program, please contact Kevin Donovan, Director of Admissions, to schedule your placement performance.
-He can be reached at 716-961-1870 or firstname.lastname@example.org.
+Upon acceptance into either Villa’s Music Industry program, please contact our Office of Admissions to schedule your placement performance.
+Admissions can be reached at 716-961-1805 or [email protected]

 Listen to Villa Students